COP26 could 'trigger need for further restrictions', says Devi Sridhar

 He added: “We're all depending on Christmas this year.

-“Not just hospitality - supply chain, who are already struggling, producers who are already struggling... everybody.”
+“Not just hospitality – [the] supply chain, who are already struggling, producers who are already struggling ... everybody.”

-Scottish Labour said the calls from Prof Sridhar highlight the need for a faster rollout of booster Covid jags.
+Scottish Labour said the calls from Prof Sridhar highlighted the need for a faster rollout of booster Covid jags.

-Health spokesperson Jackie Baillie said: “Whilst not entirely surprising, it is nevertheless troubling to hear Professor Sridhar warn of a potential spike in cases as a result of COP26 taking place in Glasgow.
+The party’s health spokesperson Jackie Baillie said: “Whilst not entirely surprising, it is nevertheless troubling to hear Prof Sridhar warn of a potential spike in cases as a result of COP26 taking place in Glasgow.

 “Covid cases are already far too high and lives are being lost.

-Liberal Democrat leader Alex Cole-Hamilton urged the government to act now to support the NHS.
+Scottish Liberal Democrats leader Alex Cole-Hamilton also urged the government to act now to support the NHS.

 "We saw from the G7 in Cornwall that these major gatherings can bring with them a spike in Covid cases,” he said.